ImmacularIT/DebianAIServerSetup/04-SearXNG/SearXNG-Setup.md

 #### Command Breakdown:
 - `-d`: Runs the container in detached mode.
 - `-p 4000:8080`: Maps port 8080 in the container to port 4000 on your host machine.
+- `-e BIND_ADDRESS="0.0.0.0:8080"`: Instruction to only use IPv4.
+- `-e GRANIAN_HOST="0.0.0.0"`: Instruction to only use IPv4.
+- `-e GRANIAN_PORT="8080"`: Instruction to only use IPv4.
-- `-v ./settings.yml:/etc/searxng/settings.yml`: Mounts the custom `settings.yml` file into the container.
+- `-v $HOME/shared/application/searxng/settings.yml:/etc/searxng/settings.yml`: Mounts the custom `settings.yml` file into the container.
 - `searxng/searxng:latest` or `searxng/searxng`: The Docker image being used.

 ### 4. Access SearXNG